Recruitment begins for new GMC Chair

 The GMC is taking steps to make sure it attracts a diverse group of candidates for the role.
 This includes targeted communications to engage with underrepresented groups, appointing a diverse interview panel and ensuring both the long and shortlists are diverse before proceeding to interviews.

-The recruitment process will follow guidelines set out by the Professional Standards Authority (PSA) - Good practice in making council appointments - providing assurance that any appointment remains fair and transparent.
+The recruitment process will follow guidelines set out by the Professional Standards Authority (PSA) - - providing assurance that any appointment remains fair and transparent.
 All stages of this process will be managed by an external agency, Gatenby Sanderson.

 The selection panel is made up of three current members of the GMC’s Council and two individuals independent of the GMC.
 They are responsible for making recommendations for appointment to the Privy Council.
 The Privy Council then makes the final decision.